Kuruskow01/Token-generator-checkers/README.md

 * Check Token Discord One per One
 * Mass Token Discord Check
 * Get Info On a Discord Token
-* Generate a Tokens Discord
+* Generate Tokens Discord ( not a account creator unfortunately )

 > # Ideas